333 (Tinashe album): Background

-The album's title is an allusion to the angel number 333, associated with messages from the divine of protection, love, and destiny.
-Regarding the title selection, Tinashe commented that "I named it 333 because I really felt like I was on the right path, in alignment with what I was meant to do.
+Its title is an allusion to the angel number, associated with messages from the divine of protection, love, and destiny.
+According to Uproxx, the number "333" is a "reassuring sign" that indicates one is on the correct path, acknowledging fears and anxieties while emphasizing optimism.
+Regarding the title selection, Tinashe commented: "I named it 333 because I really felt like I was on the right path, in alignment with what I was meant to do.
 I just wanted to acknowledge that."
+The cover artwork depicts a "sci-fi-themed" image of Tinashe crouched amid peaceful scenery, featuring three eyes.